siliconsalad/silicon_rewriter/README.md

 # SiliconRewriter

-An url rewriter with simple hash
+An URL rewriter based on a simple hash

 ## Installation